 2. Variety-seeking buying behavior

-Customers may seek variety because they’re bored with their current choices, curious to try something new or simply want to eliminate alternatives.
+Customers may seek variety because they’re bored with their current choices, curious to try something new or want to eliminate alternatives.

 3. Complex buying behavior

-For all types of complex sales, consumers spend time researching, reading reviews and digesting content to understand what they’ll get from each option.
+Consumers spend time researching, reading reviews and digesting content to understand what they’ll get from each option.

 In-depth content like case studies helps potential customers learn about complex situations and how your company can solve their problems.